-Management agrees to make parking facilities available to academic employees in accord with Board approved regulations governing campus parking and traffic.
+Management agrees to make parking facilities available, free of charge, to academic employees in accordance with Board approved regulations governing campus parking and traffic.

 5.60 Severance Pay

 Management agrees to provide severance pay as authorized and funded by the Washington State Legislature.